nvzqz/RandomKit/README.md

 Int.random(to: -5)  // -3
 ```

-#### RandomThroughMax
+#### RandomThroughValue

-A protocol for types that can generate random values from a base value through a
+A protocol for types that can generate random values from a base value through
-max value, inclusive.
+another value, inclusive.

 The same rules for the base value of `RandomToMax` apply to `RandomThroughMax`.